 Let’s look first to Socrates, the original ‘questioner of everything’.
-Were we simply in the market for interesting dialogue, rather than enhanced productivity and better relationships with our colleagues, we might embrace the Socratic method.
-Asking questions to stimulate critical thinking and draw out ideas and underlying presuppositions, is certainly interesting, but its’s also risky.
+If we were simply in the market for interesting dialogue, rather than enhanced productivity and better relationships with our colleagues, we might embrace the Socratic method.
+Asking questions to stimulate critical thinking and draw out ideas and underlying presuppositions is certainly interesting, but it's also risky.
 In fact, the rigour of Socrates’ questions made the Athenian assembly so uncomfortable, they voted to put him to death – a fate he considered a better option than cowardice or hypocrisy, but still not ideal.

 Unlocking the power of questions – or how to be more Einstein

 Albert Einstein said: “If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes.”

 Many of us focus on having ‘the right answer’, rather than identifying the right question.
 But in doing so, we miss out on a powerful ally.
 In their article The Surprising Power of Questions, professors Alison Wood Brooks and Leslie K John of Harvard Business School draw on insights from behavioural science to make a persuasive case for the value of questions:

 “[Questioning] spurs learning and the exchange of ideas, it fuels innovation and better performance, it builds trust among team members.
 And it can mitigate business risk by uncovering unforeseen pitfalls and hazards," they write.